Skip to content

 If you're still having problems after following this checklist, please contact support@enclave.io or join one of our community support channels to get help and advice.

-In order to help with troubleshooting, our support team may ask you to provide logs.
+In order to help with troubleshooting on Windows, Linux or MacOS, our support team may ask you to provide logs from the Enclave Fabric.
 The amount of information recorded in a log is determined by the Log Level, which we may ask you to increase.

 Level